 Improve the quality of information: By using structured data, it is easier to ensure that the data is accurate and up-to-date, which can improve the quality of the information presented on the site.

-Improve user experience: By presenting information in a structured and organized way, it is easier for users to find and understand the information they are looking for, which can improve their experience on the site.
+Improve user experience: By presenting information in a structured and organized manner, it is easier for users to find and understand the information they are looking for, which can improve their experience on the site.

-Provide contextual information: Structured data can provide additional information on pages (such as the price of a product, the date of an event, etc.), which can help search engines better understand the context of pages and rank them more relevantly in search results.
+Provide contextual information: Structured data can provide additional information about pages (such as the price of a product, the date of an event, etc.), which can help search engines better understand the context of pages and rank them more relevantly in search results.

 Here are some best practices to follow when it comes to structured data on a website: